AstroWIT (noun): mental sharpness and inventiveness in astrophysics; keen intelligence.

 INDEPENDENT RESEARCH PROJECT

-Aidan (he/they) is a first year graduate student working with data from the James Webb Space Telescope (JWST) PANORAMIC Survey (PIs: Christina Williams and Pascal Oesch).
+Aidan (he/they) is a 2nd year graduate student, co-advised by Dr. Sinclaire Manning, working with data from the JWST PANORAMIC Survey (PIs: Christina Williams and Pascal Oesch).
 Among some of the most puzzling early discoveries from JWST is the population of extremely red, often compact, galaxies ubiquitous in otherwise relatively small extragalactic deep field pointings.
 These red galaxies comprise a grab bag of interesting astrophysical objects: star-forming galaxies with such extreme column densities of dust that were previously invisible to surveys with the Hubble Space Telescope, actively accreting supermassive black holes within the first billion years of the Big Bang, the first ‘red and dead’ quiescent galaxies’, and some of the most distant known galaxies.
 The goal of this project is to first identify an exciting list of red objects, and then focus in on one of these populations to understand their physical properties in greater detail.

 Professional Webpage: https://sites.google.com/view/apcloonan